Skip to content

 AWS DynamoDB

-The displayed metrics for AWS DynamoDB include throughput capacity units, latency, concurrent connections, and read/write throughput, among others.
-These metrics reflect the performance and scalability of DynamoDB when handling large-scale data storage and access.
+The displayed metrics of AWS DynamoDB include throughput capacity units, latency, concurrent connections, and read/write throughput, which reflect the performance and scalability of DynamoDB in handling large-scale data storage and access.

 Configuration